songokjesse/topup_mama_backend_rest/README.md

             "comments_count": 1
         }
     GET /api/v1/books?name={name}
-    response: Returns a specific book specified by name {A Game of Thrones} {
+    response: Returns a book specified by name {A Game of Thrones} {
             "name": "A Game of Thrones",
             "authors": [